-To find a mutual fund’s annual return, based on calendar year, you need to find the change in NAV during the year.
-First you will subtract the beginning NAV on Jan.
+To find a mutual fund’s annual return, based on the calendar year, you need to find the change in NAV during the year.
+First, you will subtract the beginning NAV on Jan.
 1 from the ending NAV on Dec.
 31 of the same year.
 Then you divide that difference in NAV by the beginning NAV.
 This will give you the annual return, like this:

 (Ending NAV - Beginning NAV) / Beginning NAV = Annual Return

 For example, if your beginning NAV on Jan.
 1 during a calendar was 100 and the ending NAV on Dec.
 31 was 110, your annual return would be 10% and the calculation would be like this:

 To find a mutual fund’s annualized return, you will add the annual returns for every year within a specific time frame, such as three years, five years or 10 years, and divide the total return by the number of years.
 For example, if you were calculating the three-year annualized return of your mutual fund and the annual returns during the period were 6% in year one, 8% in year two and 10% in year three, your three-year annualized return would be 8% and the calculation would look like this:

 (6 + 8 + 10) / 3